UPDATED SEPTEMBER 2025

 5-years old | Chicago, Illinoisicon

-James Nevils III, 5-years old, was brutally attacked and killed by his cousin's pit bull while visiting his home.
-James and his 7-year old sister were outside with the dog, according to a police report.
+James Nevils III, 5-years old, was killed by his cousin's pit bull while visiting his home.
+The attack occurred around 9:35 pm in the 8900 block of South Carpenter Street.
+James and his 7-year old sister were outside with the dog, a Chicago police report said.
 When his mother let her children and dog back into the home, the dog viciously attacked James.
 The pit bull latched onto his throat and began shaking him by his neck.
 The boy's mother dragged the dog by its back legs out the front door onto the lawn, hoping that neighbors would see the attack and help.
 Two teenage brothers rushed over and began beating the dog with a brick and pole.
 An adult neighbor stabbed the pit bull multiple times with a knife; he kept stabbing until the knife broke.
 James was lifeless by the time the pit bull let go.
 Neighbors continued attacking the dog afterward, killing it.
-The dog belonged to the boy's cousin, Kyle Hannah, 27, who was away when the violent attack occurred.
-Police issued Hannah two administrative "infractions" after the attack.
+The dog belonged to the boy's cousin, Kyle Hannah, 27, who was away during the attack.
+Police issued Hannah two administrative "infractions" after the lethal attack.
 No criminal charges were pursued. [source citations]

 Date of death: May 25, 2015 Chained: No